Data Augmentation Revisited: Rethinking the Distribution Gap between Clean and Augmented Data: Experiments

-In Table~\ref{tab_cifar}, our methods show a consistent improvement with different data augmentation methods on various backbones.
-Especially for Mixup, refining the models with moderate data augmentation improves the accuracy significantly on CIFAR100.
-On CIFAR10, our method achieves a \textbf{97.97\%} test accuracy for the networks trained for 600 epochs, 550 epochs for AutoAugment and 50 epochs for refinement, which is searched by P-DARTS~\cite{chen2019progressive} and achieves 97.81\% with AutoAugment after being trained for 600 epochs.
-We also conduct the experiments that refining the models trained with the standard data augmentation without any data augmentation methods for PreActResNet-18.
-There is a 0.6\% accuracy gain on CIFAR100, while a 0.1\% drop on CIFAR10.
+In Table~\ref{tab_cifar}, the mean values are calculated in three independent experiments by the median of the last 10 epochs in each experiment for PreActResNet18 and WideResNet-28-10.
+Our methods show a consistent improvement with different data augmentation methods on various backbones.
+Especially for Mixup, refining the models with standard data augmentation improves the accuracy significantly on CIFAR100.
+While the networks searched by P-DARTS~\cite{chen2019progressive} achieves 97.81\% test accuracy after being trained with AutoAugment for 600 epochs on CIFAR10, our method achieves a \textbf{97.97\%} accuracy with 550 epochs using AutoAugment and 50 epochs for refinement.

+Specially, we also conduct the experiments that refine the models trained with the standard data augmentation without any data augmentation methods for PreActResNet-18.
+There is a 0.27\% accuracy gain on CIFAR100, while a 0.15\% drop on CIFAR10.
+On the other hand, for other intensive augmentation methods, removing all data augmentations during refinement shows no significant difference with the experiments that preserve the standard data augmentations on CIFAR100.
+Therefore, we suggest to preserve the standard data augmentation during refinement.